IsaacChittilappily/CodingClubChallengeSolutions-2024/README.md

 ```
 return count
 ```
 And thats the completed code!
-I did see some methods that used repeated subtraction to achieve the same result, however this would be much less efficient than just dividing if numbers get larger.
+I did see some methods that used repeated subtraction to achieve the same result, however this would be much less efficient than just dividing once numbers get larger.

+# 04.06.24 - Digit Factorials:

+### Problem:

+The factorial of a number n is the multiplication of all the integers from 1 to n inclusive.
+Factorials are represented with a ! in maths (no, you cannot use a ! to factorise in your code, ! is instead the NOT operator in code).

+For example, \
+3! = 3 x 2 x 1 = 6.\
+5! = 5 x 4 x 3 x 2 x 1 = 120

+145 is a 'curious' number because 1! + 4! + 5! = 1 + 24 + 120 = 145.

+Find the sum of ALL positive integers where the sum of the factorials of their digits is equal to number itself - AKA the sum of all curious numbers.

+### Solution:
+Will be released on Tuesday evening